Portugal in the Eurovision Song Contest 1979: 1979

-Three semi-finals in February narrowed the final selection from 27 eligible songs to nine; the top three winners in each of the three heats were chosen by a jury composed of 5 elements, each of them would have to score each song from 1 to 5 points depending on their analysis of each of the themes in the competition..
+Three semi-finals held on 3, 10, and 17 February narrowed the final selection from 27 eligible songs to nine; the top three winners in each of the three heats were chosen by a jury composed of 5 elements, each of them would have to score each song from 1 to 5 points depending on their analysis of each of the themes in the competition.
 The regional juries came back, with twenty-two regional juries throughout Portugal, the Azores and the Madeira Islands picking the winner.
 Each district could vote for each song from zero to 10 points.

-The winning entry was "Sobe, sobe, balão sobe", performed by Manuela Bravo and composed by Carlos Nóbrega e Sousa.
+The final was held on 23 February, and the winning entry was "Sobe, sobe, balão sobe", written by Carlos Nóbrega e Sousa and performed by Manuela Bravo.